Bibliomist - Global Libraries Ukraine

 The foundation’s Global Libraries initiative is working to open the world of knowledge, information, and opportunity to many more people.
 Part of the Global Development Program, Global Libraries works with select countries that demonstrate a need and a readiness to help public libraries provide free access to computers and the Internet, and training on how to make full use of these tools.
 The initiative is helping transform public libraries into vital resources that can help improve the lives of millions of people.

-• Equipping libraries with technology so citizens have better access to information.
+• Equipping libraries with technology so citizens have better access to timely and accurate information on health, employment, education, government services and other information resources to improve their lives.

 • Training librarians how to use new technologies to provide better services to library visitors.

-• Helping develop the capacity of the national library association to advocate on behalf of libraries and librarians.
+• Helping develop the capacity of the Ukrainian Library Association (ULA) to advocate on behalf of libraries and librarians.

 • Fostering government support for recognition of the essential role of libraries in a modern society.

 Access to information is an essential component of development in today's globalized society.
-In Ukraine, more than 75% of the population lack access to the internet.
+In Ukraine, more than 75 percent of the population lacks access to the Internet.
 While Ukraine has made rapid economic advances over the last two decades, libraries have been largely left behind and, as a result, millions are left without critical access to information.
 With the right kind of investment and attention, however, public libraries can be the link that connects people from all backgrounds with the information they need.

 Building the Capacity of the Library Association